Aditya Jassi: Career in music

-Aditya is a self confessed Grunge & Classic Rock fan, but also loves retro Hindi music.
-A Singer- Songwriter, he has also learnt the nuances of Indian Classical music and is equally adroit in Indian Classical and Sufi music which is evident from his personal sound.

 He is also a playback singer, having ventured into Bollywood debuting with a song for the Jimmy Shergill and KK Menon starrer, "Strangers" in 2007, a song for "Dil Kabaddi" starring Irfan Khan, Konkona Sen in 2014.
-He is listed as an artist on Apple Music.

-Around 5 years ago he founded his current live band "The Unplugged Project".
-The band has been extensively touring all over the world, having played close to 800 shows across all platforms- Corporates, private, Clubs, Colleges, Music Festivals and he has shared stage with some humongous acts like Grammy nominees Hoobastank, the legendary Shankar Ehsaan Loy, Mohit Chauhan, Usha Utthap, Kailash Kher, Euphoria, Rabbi Shergill, Suraj Jagan, Thermal and a Quarter, Guru Randhawa, Local Train, and many more.

-Aditya's energy as the frontman is contagious.
+Jassi's current live band is "The Unplugged Project".
 The Unplugged Project released their first original "Faasle" in the year 2019.
 Aditya is currently working on another album along with playing a plethora of live gigs across the world.

+In 2020 Jassi became one of two official Indian endorsee of Fender Acoustasonic guitars in India.
+Jassi said, “To be honest it feels absolutely amazing because as far as Fender is concerned, it is every musician’s dream to play one, it’s like the pioneer in guitar.
+So for me when it happened it was quite a surreal experience and still hasn’t sunk in, it’s still that big a deal for me.”

 Film career

 After FAME-X, Aditya ventured into Bollywood, debuting with the song "Yaad Aaye Who Din" for the Jimmy Shergill-KK Menon starrer Strangers, released in 2007.
 He launched his band Ni9Ne with music producer and guitar player Sachin Gupta.

-Aditya continued his bollywood stint by singing "Uthale Ya Phenk De" for the Irffan Khan Rahul Bose Konkona Sen Sharma and Soha Ali Khan starrer "Dil Kabbadi".

-Aditya also sang the fun and frolic song "Tension Lene Ka Nahi" for the Manoj Bajpayee Hrishitaa Bhatt Vijay Raaz starrer "Jugaad" in year 2009.
+Jassi sang "Uthale Ya Phenk De" in "Dil Kabbadi" movie.
+He also sang "Tension Lene Ka Nahi" in year 2009 for "Jugaad" movie.

 Seven/7

 The debut album 7 was released in 2013 via Universal Music India. the song of the week on iTunes.
 The album was co-produced by Vinayak Gupta and mixed by Vijay Dayal at Yash Raj Studios.

-The album is available on Apple Music and Spotify.
-Some superhit songs are also available on Songdew.